 Retailer pressure does not exonerate fruit companies from their role in addressing the worker rights abuses documented in this report.
 Fruit companies with a significant presence in Guatemala (Del Monte, Chiquita, and Dole) must ensure full compliance with labor standards at their directly-owned facilities and their outsourced facilities.
 All fruit companies should adopt a zero-tolerance policy with regard to workers' rights violations at outsourced facilities on the southern coast.
-Twelve-hour workdays, poverty-level wages, sexual harassment, verbal abuse, inhumane production targets, and union avoidance practices must cease.
+Twelve-hour workdays, poverty-level wages, sexual harassment and other forms of gender-based violence, verbal abuse, inhumane production targets, and union avoidance practices must cease.
 Contracts with suppliers who persistently violate workers' rights should be terminated.

 Finally, certification programs must do a better job in monitoring social as well as environmental standards.
 Visits must be unannounced and interviews with workers should be conducted away from the workplace.
 Hours of work should be tracked using methods developed for decades by labor inspectors: by sitting, unannounced, outside a workplace and tracing when workers arrive and when they leave.
-To document sexual harassment, female workers should be interviewed by female inspectors away from the workplace and outside the home to ensure complete privacy from management, co-workers, and spouses.
+To document sexual harassment and other forms of gender-based violence, female workers should be interviewed by female inspectors away from the workplace and outside the home to ensure complete privacy from management, co-workers, and spouses.
 Lastly, certification programs must dramatically improve their expertise in documenting freedom of association violations.